-- Increases over the period from 2014 through 2022, consistent with the economic recovery; - Reaches 2.065 in 2022, which is approximately the average TFR from 2000 to the beginning of the most recent recession; and - Decreases linearly after 2022, reaching the ultimate TFR of 2.0 in 2027.
+- Increases over the period from 2015 through 2023, consistent with the economic recovery; - Reaches 2.05 in 2023, which is approximately the average TFR from 2000 through 2005, and - Decreases linearly after 2023, reaching the ultimate TFR of 2.0 in 2027.

-For the low-cost and high-cost alternatives, the Trustees assume the paths of the TFRs gradually grade away from the intermediate alternative path until 2022 and then linearly grade to the ultimate TFRs in 2023 and 2032, respectively.
-Chart 1.3 shows the historical path of the TFR starting in 1980 and the projected paths of the TFRs for all three alternatives.
+For the low-cost and high-cost alternatives, the Trustees assume the paths of the TFRs gradually grade away from the intermediate alternative path until 2023 and then linearly grade to the ultimate TFRs in 2024 and 2032, respectively.
+Chart 1.3 shows the historical path of the TFR starting in 1941 and the projected paths of the TFRs for all three alternatives.